Weston Green: Amenities

-Tryst Restaurant and Bar closed in 2013.

 Demography and housing

 The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.

 The proportion of households in the settlement who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).

 Local government

 At Surrey County Council, one of the 81 representatives represents the area, that for The Dittons division.
 At the two tiers levels of local government, to date representatives have been from the Conservative more often lately a usually allied to the others Thames Ditton & Weston Green Residents' Association but sometimes acting independently from the other residents associations, as currently professed at the county level by Nick Darby.

 At Elmbridge Borough Council the ward is a smaller one than its average and elects two councillors.